beeway/interest-rate-term-structure/README.md

 # Resources available
-Each folder provides data, R codes, and visualization for a specific feature of the interest rate term structure.
+Each folder provides data, R codes, and visualization for specific features of the interest rate term structure.